ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 **HYPNOTIC GAZE**

-During their activation, this player may perform a 'Hypnotic Gaze\' Special action.
+During their activation, this player may perform a 'Hypnotic Gaze' Special action.
 There is no limit to how many players with this Trait may perform this Special action each team turn.